willkara/MythicIndex/mythic-index/MemoryQuill/story-content/characters/aldwin-gentleheart/background.md

 - **Connection to Main Plot**: Medic for the Last Light Company.
 - **Connection to Other Characters**:
   - Respects Veyra as a kindred spirit.
-  - Has a pre-existing, if distant, academic connection to Rylan Stormcaller.
+  - Has a pre-existing, if distant, academic connection to Rylan Ashvale.

 - **Connection to Story World**:
   - Experienced the Border Wars.